 Dr Wood’s research interests are centered on statistical methods for advancing epidemiological research.
 She is the academic director of the MPhil in Epidemiology at Cambridge.
 She lectures on subjects including descriptive statistics, strategies for analysis, and risk prediction.

 Training lead for Digital Research Technologist Careers: Dr Phil Quinlan, Nottingham University.

 Dr Quinlan is Head of Digital Research Service at University of Nottingham.
 He has a longstanding interest in enabling people to realise the potential of their data, whether they are cancer researchers, corporate bodies or university back office departments.

 Health Data Science Careers

-Health data scientists are in high demand - and it's a career that offers the chance to shape the future of healthcare.
+Health data scientists are in high demand and it's a career that offers the chance to shape the future of healthcare.
 A career in health data science brings the opportunity to use your skills to...

 Summer School Moves to Winter